sharmilahkr/hello-world/README.md

 # hello-world
 my first repository
 I am Sharmila pursuing B.E-EEE.
-I am from Chennai trying to get used to github
+I am from Chennai. trying to get used to github